Shanmukhanda Front

 The Vidyalaya provides an excellent centre for the students to have a good foundation, while having the advantage of a great platform to give opportunities for the students to showcase their talent on the big stage.
 Students feature regularly in the Talent Exposure programmes and participate in the Vaggeyakara Day Celebrations of the Vidyalaya.

-This Dusshera 2023, Kathak stream is being added to the list of performing art disciplines at the Vidyalaya.
+In Dusshera 2023, Kathak stream was added to the list of performing art disciplines at the Vidyalaya.
 The vision of the Sabha is to expand its Vidyalaya, both the Sangeetha Vidyalaya as well as the Natya Vidyalaya, adding more streams, students and faculty, making it a holistic learning environment where classical art forms and learning flourishes.
 The Vidyalaya has produced several famous musicians who have become world renowned and continues to impart the Indian classical art forms to the younger generation.

 TOP